LLNL/exadis/README.md

 ### Dependencies

 * Kokkos:
     * ExaDiS is implemented using the Kokkos framework.
-Kokkos is included as a submodule to the repository and will be automatically cloned to the `kokkos/` folder when using the git submodule commands or cloning with the `--recurse-submodule` option (see Step 1 of Quick Start section).
+Kokkos is included as a submodule to the repository and will be automatically cloned to the `kokkos/` folder when using the git submodule commands or cloning with the `--recursive` option (see Step 1 of Quick Start section).
 By default, Kokkos will be built in-tree while building ExaDiS.
 ExaDiS will be compiled for the backend(s) selected to build Kokkos.
 For instance, if Kokkos is built to run on GPUs (e.g. with build option `-DKokkos_ENABLE_CUDA=ON`), then ExaDiS will be compiled to run on GPUs.
 If a prior Kokkos installation exists on the machine, its installation path can be provided with ExaDiS build option `-DKokkos_ROOT`, in which case Kokkos will not be built in-tree.
 Instructions on how to configure/install Kokkos are found at https://github.com/kokkos/kokkos.

 * FFT libraries
     * ExaDiS uses FFT libraries to compute long-range elastic interactions.
 To compile ExaDiS without this module (e.g. if no FFT library is available) use build option `-DEXADIS_FFT=Off`.
 Otherwise (default), different FFT libraries are invoked depending on the target backend: